Iggy Azalea: Comments on racism

+In 2016, Azalea lamented, "Many people think I still live in that bubble and that I don't understand that the United States is set up in a way that doesn't benefit minorities.
+I've lived here for 10 years now, and I don't want it to be that way either.
+I'm marrying a black man and my children will be half black—of course I care about these things."
+She further dismissed the legitimacy of the racial controversy, citing sexism as the true cause of criticism.
+In a feature covering Azalea's career, Clover Hope wrote, "Rather than seeing race as an issue, Iggy focused on the trend of women in rap being over-policed and accused of not writing their own rhymes, while in the process overlooking how artists like herself and Macklemore hold a broader industry advantage, even as they feel like outcasts in their field."
+She was planning to release her second album titled, Digital Distortion, explaining its concept: addressing the criticisms against her: "some of them were fair and some of them, I think, were unfair.
+I just think it's interesting that we live in this age of digital distortion where we're all distorting each other and distorting ourselves and our perception of who we all are, and none of it is really accurate anymore."
+She later credited the support she received from fellow rappers as giving her motivation facing the controversial claims in the media: "I grew up loving Missy Elliott, loving Lil' Kim or Trina and so I'm lucky I have those women I really idolized support me.
+So, I get a little bit confident in that, knowing the people I look up to appreciate what I'm doing."

-In 2018, Azalea claimed that the history of racism in the United States causes its audiences to dismiss her, and claimed that she, "grew up in a situation that didn't involve any privilege and I worked really hard", later reiterating on U.S. race relations: "I make 'black' music.
+In 2018, Azalea claimed that the history of racism in the United States causes its audiences to dismiss her, and claimed that she "grew up in a situation that didn't involve any privilege and I worked really hard", later reiterating on U.S. race relations: "I make 'black' music.
 I don't want people to think it's not something I care about.
 I want to make music for girls in the gym."
 She stated, "It's important for music to reflect what is going on socially and for there to be those kinds of voices within the industry.
 But I want to be that person you can listen to for four minutes and not think about that stuff at all, and it's important to have that too [...]
 I'm not here to offer that commentary, but that doesn't mean I don't care."
-In 2016, she lamented, "Many people think I still live in that bubble and that I don't understand that the United States is set up in a way that doesn't benefit minorities.
-I've lived here for 10 years now, and I don't want it to be that way either.
-I'm marrying a black man and my children will be half black— of course I care about these things."
-She further dismissed the legitimacy of the racial controversy, citing sexism as the true cause of criticism.
-In a feature covering Azalea's career, Clover Hope wrote, "Rather than seeing race as an issue, Iggy focused on the trend of women in rap being over-policed and accused of not writing their own rhymes, while in the process overlooking how artists like herself and Macklemore hold a broader industry advantage, even as they feel like outcasts in their field."

-In 2016, Azalea was planning to release her second album titled, Digital Distortion, explaining its concept: addressing the criticisms against her: "some of them were fair and some of them, I think, were unfair.
-I just think it's interesting that we live in this age of digital distortion where we're all distorting each other and distorting ourselves and our perception of who we all are, and none of it is really accurate anymore."
-She later credited the support she received from fellow rappers as giving her motivation facing the controversial claims in the media: "I grew up loving Missy Elliot, loving Lil' Kim or Trina and so I'm lucky I have those women I really idolized support me.
-So, I get a little bit confident in that, knowing the people I look up to appreciate what I'm doing."